Wolderik/osm-knooppunten-netwerken/README.md

 - `Removed`: Node is not present in import dataset, but is in OSM
 - `Added`: Node is not present in OSM, but is in the import dataset
 - `No change`: Nothing is different between the OSM and import node
-- `Moved short distance`: Node moved a distance of <100m
+- `Moved short distance`: Node moved a distance of <20m
+- `Moved medium distance`: Node moved a distance of 20-100m
 - `Moved long distance`: Node moved a distance of 100-1000m
+- `Added double`: Node is not present in OSM, but is in the import dataset as double node
+- `Removed double`: Node is not present in import dataset, but is in OSM as double node
 - `Other`: Could not be determined to be in one of the above categories

-All results are exported to geojson.
+All results are exported to geojson in result directory.
 You can open them in JOSM to analyze them further and make changes to OSM.
 All nodes in the export have metadata tagged to thme with their node numbers in the import dataset.

+For the network the same categories are used.
+Short distance is edge distance < 50 m.
+Medium distance 50 to 100 m.
+Results are exported to results/netwerk directory.

 # Data sources